Thursday, November 16, 2023

 I have alluded to loving this overlooked show before, so for its 30th anniversary (at the eleventh hour, of course), I figured I would kick myself to write about Jerry Garcia again and say a few things about it.

-In his great book Every Song Ever (2016), Ben Ratliff observed that being a deadhead -- collecting and listening to all these shows -- meant "to practice long stretches of suspended judgment until the group organizes its best potential."
+In his great book Every Song Ever (2016), Ben Ratliff observed that being a deadhead -- specifically, collecting and listening to all these shows -- means "to practice long stretches of suspended judgment until the group organizes its best potential."

 It is listening in the long view, with a basic understanding that the band’s music only significantly changes when the body gives out; otherwise, that music represents one long discourse, all of it intrinsically valuable.

-I realize I am on the edge of romanticizing "old Jerry," and let's be real: his physical health was in real deterioration by 1993, and his mental/emotional well-being was not being helped by, to use a lazy shorthand, the Burden of Being Jerry.
-And yet, shortcomings aside, the old master Jerry does make some gestures here that do take on a greater resonance for me, and hopefully for you too.
+I realize I am wandering out on the thin ice of romanticizing "old Jerry," and let's be real: his physical health was in real deterioration by 1993, and his mental/emotional well-being was not being helped by, to use another shorthand, the Burden of Being Jerry.
+And yet, all those shortcomings aside, the old master Jerry does make some gestures here that do take on a greater resonance for me, and hopefully for you too.

 • Money Honey.
 Not quite a rarity, but not a setlist staple either, and my hunch is that it was generally a good sign when Jerry felt like belting this one out.
 Again, not perfect lyrically, but he delivers a few choruses of divebomb blues with his claws out.